ahti1405/ahti1405/README.md

 Backend Developer
 -----------------

 I am a Python Backend Developer.
-Starting my journey from learning Python, then Postgresql, Django, DRF, HTML, CSS, Javascript, Docker etc. At the moment learning ML and Data Engineering.
+Starting my journey from learning Python, then Postgresql, Django, DRF, HTML, CSS, Javascript, Docker etc. At the moment learning ML.

 * 🌍  I'm based in Osh/Kyrgyzstan
 * ✉️  You can contact me at [aktanbekgt@gmail.com](mailto:aktanbekgt@gmail.com)